One-in-four adults and one-in-ten children experience mental illness during their lifetime, and many more of us know and care for people who do.

 Visit the South of England Mental Health Quality and Patient Safety Improvement Collaborative website for learning sessions, resources and news at https://iqmentalhealth.co.uk/

-In partnership with the five AHSNs, the Collaborative is led and delivered by a faculty of 15 committed professionals.
-Membership to the Collaborative is from the 15 Mental Health Trusts in the South of England.
+In partnership with the other AHSNs, the Collaborative is led and delivered by a faculty of committed professionals.
+Membership to the Collaborative is from a number of Mental Health Trusts from across the South of England.

 MINDSet Quality Improvement Toolkit